 Who Is The Next Generation Employee In The Marine Industry?

 The established and rich tradition of the marine industry goes back generations, and today with a U.S. population of approximately 327 million, the marine industry faces the same challenge almost every labor market is facing; a rapidly aging work population.
-By the year 2020, about 25% of the U.S. workforce will be composed of older workers ages 55 and over.
+By later this year, about 25% of the U.S. workforce will be composed of older workers ages 55 and over.
 According to the Special Committee on Aging report by the United States Senate, the number of persons working past the age of 55 is at a historic high.
 Older workers are shaping the American labor force.
-Participating U.S. workers 25-54 are 64% of the work force, while ages 55-64 represent 22%.
-The math is very simple; 86% of the participating work force is getting old.
-It’s called “The Silver Tsunami”, and the marine industry needs to start thinking about its future work force.
+Participating U.S. workers 25-54 are 64% of the workforce, while ages 55-64 represent 22%.
+The math is very simple; 86% of the participating workforce is getting old.
+It’s called “The Silver Tsunami”, and the marine industry needs to start thinking about its future workforce.

 Technology & Attracting Youth To The Marine Industry